IIIF/api/source/extension/georef/index.md

 ##### A Canvas with multiple painting Annotations

-It's also possible for a Canvas to contain multiple painting Annotations, each of a separate map.
-When the maps on the canvas align properly, such a Canvas can be georeferenced at once, using a single Georeference Annotation.
+It is also possible for a Canvas to contain multiple painting Annotations, each of a separate map.
+When the maps on the Canvas align properly, such a Canvas can be georeferenced at once, using a single Georeference Annotation.

 <figure>
   <img src="images/watergraafsmeer.jpg"